strimzi/proposals/006-improving-configurability-of-kafka-listeners.md

 ```

 The listeners will be configurable as array.
-Each listener will have its own unique name and will specify the port and type as required values.
+Each listener will have its own unique name and will specify a type and unique port as required values.
 The port can be set to anything apart from `9091` (internal replication listener) and `9404` (Prometheus).
 A new type service will be introduced for the internal listeners designed for apps running inside the same Kubernetes cluster.
 Additionally, all the types from the existing external listeners will be supported as well.

-together with this change, I suggest to change the default value of the listener `tls` flag from `true` to `false`.
+Together with this change, I suggest to change the default value of the listener `tls` flag from `true` to `false`.
 The current situation, when TLS is enabled by default without using the `tls` field and needed to explicitly use the `tls: false` to disable TLS seems unintuitive and confusing.

 ### Backwards compatibility